szaumoor/ZSTweaks/ZSTweaks/README.md

 This component matches the magic damage inflicted by the wizard version of Finger of Death so it's as powerful as the priest version.

+**Component 145:** Make Luck last for 1 turn to make it more usable

+The bonus that Luck provides really doesn't justify such a short duration.
+Now it lasts 1 turn instead of 3 rounds (i.e. 18 seconds).

+**Component 147:** Make Luck also add 5% critical hit chances, 2 AC, 5% more to thieving

+This component makes Luck more generally useful by adding also a 5% critical hit chance boost, 10% total bonus thief skill bonus, as well as 2 AC.
+The rest is unchanged.

 **Component 190:** Make Holy Power and Tenser's Transformation achieve a THAC0 of 0

 Makes those spells achieve a THAC0 of 0 at max level, since the description clearly states "fighter of the same level".